You may be wondering why are we so passionate about soccer in Whyte Ridge. The following information should help you to understand.

 3. It is in your neighbourhood.
 Home games and practices are held in Whyte Ridge

 4. We have great coaches.
 Our very passionate volunteer coaches have won several tournaments in the city.
 We support and train them.

-5. Game schedule is family friendly.
+5. Game schedule is family-friendly.
 Playing for a recreational league allows children to participate in other school and extra-curricular activities.
-Games are not scheduled during summer holidays.
+Games are not scheduled during the summer holidays.